MurrayEfford/openCR/README.md

 # openCR
 Open Population Capture-Recapture

-**openCR** 2.2.1 is available on CRAN.
+**openCR** 2.2.1 is available on CRAN (CRAN.R-project.org/package=openCR).

 See also www.otago.ac.nz/density/openCR.html

 The code here is under development.